kubernetes/kubernetes/docs/admin/resource-quota.md

   support for making this mandatory via ACLs is planned.
 - Users put [compute resource limits](../user-guide/compute-resources.md) on their pods.
 - The administrator creates a Resource Quota for each namespace.
-- If users exceed the limits specified in the Resource Quota in a namespace, they are blocked from creating more pods in that namespace.
-The POST of the pod will fail with HTTP status code `403 FORBIDDEN`.
+- If creating a pod would cause the namespace to exceed any of the limits specified in the the Resource Quota for that namespace, then the request will fail with HTTP status code `403 FORBIDDEN`.
 - If quota is enabled in a namespace and the user does not specify limits on the pod for each of the resources for which quota is enabled, then the POST of the pod will fail with HTTP